-Lab Assessments: Lab assessments will be assigned throughout the semester starting on Week 2.
+Lab Assessments: Lab assessments will be assigned throughout the semester.
 PhysioEx lab reports based on computer/internet experiments will be assigned during the semester.
 Most labs are using the required eScience lab kit.
 You must purchase the kit following the information on the syllabus page during week 1.
 This is also available to you before the class begins on the registration page from MSVCC.
 No late lab assignments will be accepted.